Primary Futures

 Constellation, Sleeper (detail).
 2024. charred cedar, moonstones, hardware.

-Sink Or Shiver (2022) is a series sculptures exhibited with Zalucky Contemporary.
+Sink or Shiver (SOS) is a series sculptures exhibited with Zalucky Contemporary.
 Sink Or Shiver is composed of charred pine, electric pigments mixed by the artist, and resin cast, cupped hands and bent knees.
 The artists hands and knees are inset into holes in the charred planks.
 The hollow shells in multi-coloured resins, become egg-like emergences from the charred wood.
 At each end of the charred pine strands, carved tips mimic both boroque architecture detailing and skate eggs, also called ‘mermaids purse’.

 Laura Hudspith, Liljana Mead Martin & Lee Henderson